todd-reagan/nile-cisco_mac-to-mab/README.md

 - Drag-and-drop interface for uploading MAC address binding files
 - Automatic VLAN detection and mapping to Nile segments
+- Optional Static IP Support checkbox to control IP-related columns in output
 - CSV generation for import into Nile
 - Responsive design
+- Static deployment ready for Amazon S3 hosting

 ### Available Scripts

-The project includes several npm scripts to make development and deployment easier:
+The project includes several npm scripts and shell scripts to make development and deployment easier:

 - `npm install` - Install dependencies for the frontend
 - `npm run build` - Build the frontend application
-- `npm run dev` - Start the development server
 - `npm run deploy` - Deploy the application using the deploy.sh script
 - `npm run deploy:cf` - Deploy the application using CloudFormation
+- `./update.sh` - Update an already deployed application (incremental updates)

 ## Deployment to AWS